iluxa-com/selenium-example/README.md

 # selenium-example
-An example project of selenium using ChromeWebDriver, HtmlUnitDriver, FirefoxFriver
+An example project of selenium using ChromeWebDriver

 ## Prerequisites ##